1. INTRODUCTION

 (c) request the erasure of personal data concerning you in certain situations;

-(d) request the data to be transferred to a third party in certain situations;
+(d) request the data to be transferred to a third party in certain situations (to the extent that is permitted under applicable law);

-(e) object at any time to processing of personal data concerning you for direct marketing;
+(e) object at any time to processing of your personal data (We will not use your data for direct marketing);

-(f) object in certain other situations to our continued processing of your personal data;
+(f) withdraw your consent, or otherwise object in certain other situations to our continued processing of your personal data;

 (g) otherwise restrict our processing of your personal data in certain circumstances; and